15,574 views

 Introduction

 I think we all agree that bypassing DEP (and ASLR) is no longer a luxury today.
-As operating systems (such as Windows 7) continue to gain popularity, exploit developers are forced to deal with increasingly more memory protection mechanisms, including DEP and ASLR.
+As operating systems (such as Windows 7) continue to gain popularity, exploit developers are breakfast1forced to deal with increasingly more memory protection mechanisms, including DEP and ASLR.
 From a defense perspective, this is a good thing.
 But we all know there are ways around it when the stars and moon are properly aligned.

 One of the most popular techniques used to bypass DEP is ROP (also called "code reuse").
 As explained in one of my previous articles, the concept behind this technique is that you would chain a series of pointers together, each pointing to a series of already existing executable instructions that will lead to setting up the arguments of a function that would allow you to disable DEP or bypass it.